Who We’ve Served in 2021-22

 Knowledge Gained

-of parents in our Parent-Child Education Program (PCEP) increased knowledge in early childhood development
+Parents in our Parent-Child Education Program (PCEP) increased knowledge in early childhood development

 Economic Mobility

-programs are kindergarten ready
+Children in our HS programs are kindergarten ready

 Social Capital

-increase in parent connectedness
+Parents in PCEP demonstrated an increase in parent connectedness

-reported an increase in provider
+Child care providers in QCCM demonstrated an increase in provider connectedness

 What people say about us.